top of page

 Our goal is to have the majority of LEAN implementations create real value.

 Value realization is the measure of success.
 This is essential to create greater resiliency, better margins, improved visibility, and other outcomes for the supply chain.
-Even organizations that have efficient supply chains can still be uncompetitive.
+Even organizations that have efficient supply chains can still be noncompetitive.

 What is preventing us from achieving our goal of more successful implementations?